manossaratsis/symmikton.com/content/steel-buildings/index.md

 ### Design & permitting

 Our experienced **Architectural Department** proposes the functionally and economically optimal location for the building based on the preliminary location plan, while achieving high efficiency in the earthmoving works phase.

 The architectural study of the building, as well as its floor plan design is developed in collaboration with the client and his specific functional requirements.
-At the same time, the company has a Structural Design Department specializing in both concrete and steel structures.
+At the same time, the company has a **Structural Design Department** specializing in both concrete and steel structures.
 The design phase is completed with the integration of electromechanical and fire safety drawings.

+Symmikton S.A. has extesive experience in acquiring permits from:

+* Ministry of Reconstruction of Production, Environment and Energy
+* Ministry of Infrastructure, Transport and Networks
+* Forest Service
+* Archaeological Service
+* Local Governent Services
+* Urban Planning Department
+* Public Power Coproration

+### Construction

-Symmikton S.A. has extesive experience in acquiring permits from:* Ministry of Reconstruction of Production, Environment and Energy* Ministry of Infrastructure, Transport and Networks* Forest Service* Archaeological Service* Local Governent Services* Urban Planning Department* Public Power CoprorationAfter the acquisition of the building permit and with our expertise in building projects, we guarantee short execution times for all construction operations and excellent worksmanship quality.### Construction
+After the acquisition of the building permit and with our expertise in building projects, we guarantee short execution times for all construction operations and excellent worksmanship quality.

 Our company undertakes:

+* Earthmoving
+* Concreting
+* Industrial Flooring
+* Steel Frame Construction
+* Coatings
+* Plumbing
+* Electromechanical Works
+* Asphalting

-* Earthmoving* Concreting* Industrial Flooring* Steel Frame Construction* Coatings* Plumbing* Electromechanical Works* AsphaltingFor the steel frame construction phase, Symmikton S.A. owns the most technologically advanced Steel Structure Factory in Greece, fully equiped with robotic machinery (sanding, cutting, piercing, painting) and with a daily processing capacity of 30 tons of steel.
+For the steel frame construction phase, Symmikton S.A. owns [the most technologically advanced steel structure facility in Greece](/our-facility), fully equiped with robotic machinery (sanding, cutting, piercing, painting) and with **a daily processing capacity of 30 tons of structural steel**.

 ## Projects